teesien1998/Number-to-Words-Tech-Test/README.md

-# Tech Test - Full Stack Application
+# Number to Words - Full Stack Application

 A full-stack application with a React frontend and Node.js backend designed to convert numerical input into its English word representation.